 In June 2013, we announced enrollment of the first patient in a phase 2 trial for BL-8040.
 The study is being conducted at three sites in the U.S., including MD Anderson Cancer Center in Houston, Memorial Sloan-Kettering Cancer Center in New York and Northwestern University Hospital in Chicago, as well as at five well-known sites in Israel.
 The study is a multicenter, open-label study under an Investigational New Drug, or IND, approval from the FDA, designed to evaluate the safety and efficacy profile of repeated escalating doses of BL-8040 in adult subjects with relapsed/refractory AML.
 Early results of this trial show that BL-8040, as a stand-alone therapy and in combination with high-dose Cytarabine (Ara-C), is safe at all doses tested to date, and triggers substantial mobilization of cancer cells from the bone marrow to the peripheral blood, thereby increasing the vulnerability of the cells to chemotherapy treatment.
 In addition, signs of robust apoptosis of cancer cells were observed following administration of the higher doses tested to date.
-We also plan to commence a clinical study for the use of BL-8040 in stem cell mobilization in first half of 2014.
-Final results for the AML study are expected towards the end of 2014/beginning of 2015, while final results of the stem cell mobilization trial are expected in the second half of 2014.
+Final results for the AML study are expected in the beginning of 2015.

 In August 2013, we announced that BL-8040 has been shown in pre-clinical trials to be effective for the treatment of thrombocytopenia, or reduced platelet production.
 In September 2013, the FDA granted an Orphan Drug Designation to BL-8040 as a therapeutic for the treatment of AML.
 In December 2013, we announced the presentation of data at the annual ASH Conference showing that BL-8040 directly inhibits AML cell growth and induces cell death, both in cell cultures and in mice engrafted with human AML cells.
 In addition, BL-8040 showed the ability to induce mobilization of AML cells from the bone marrow into the blood circulation, thereby enhancing the chemotherapeutic effect of ARA-C (one of the standard-of-care chemotherapies for AML).
-The data also showed that BL-8040's effects were even more robust in cells harboring the FLT3 mutation, and a synergistic effect was observed when BL-8040 was combined with the FLT3 inhibitor AC220 (Quizartinib).
-In January 2014, the FDA granted an Orphan Drug Designation to BL-8040 as a treatment for stem cell mobilization.
+The data also showed that BL-8040's effects were even more robust in cells harboring the FLT3 mutation, and a synergistic effect was observed when BL-8040 was combined with the FLT3 inhibitor AC220 (Quizartinib